Gender-Affirming Care: The Impact of Parental Rejection on Transgender Youth When Support Falls Short

 While Musk’s and his daughter’s public exchange has fueled controversy, several celebrities have embraced their children’s gender identity choices.
 Basketball legend Dwyane Wade has been a vocal supporter of his daughter Zaya, who came out as transgender publicly in 2020.
 British actress Naomi Watts proudly supported her 15-year-old transgender daughter Kai Schreiber at the Dior pre-fall fashion show in Brooklyn, New York, in April 2024.
 Jamie Lee Curtis and Charlize Theron are also outspoken supporters of their transgender daughters, Ruby Guest and Jackson, respectively.

-A 2023 report found that LGBTQ+ people are much less likely to be happy in adulthood when they were not supported at home and school during their youth.
-Han Wetmore says that “lack of support in youth can result in transgender adults feeling isolated from their families and mistrustful of their parents, often leading them to reduce or cut contact with immediate family entirely.”
+A 2023 report found that LGBTQIA+ individuals are much less likely to be happy in adulthood when they were not supported at home and school during their youth.
+Wetmore says that “lack of support in youth can result in transgender adults feeling isolated from their families and mistrustful of their parents, often leading them to reduce or cut contact with immediate family entirely.”

 The Long-Term Effects of Lack of Support